10 people are interested

 Is this right for me?

 Tutors do not need to be bilingual as classes are taught in English.
 While prior tutoring experience is preferred, it is not required.
 We seek tutors who are patient, engaging and dedicated to the mission of empowerment through education.
-AFTDJ is an interfaith program; members of all faiths and beliefs are welcome as both students and teachers.
+AFTDJ is an interfaith program; members of all faiths and beliefs are welcome as students and teachers.

 Full Time Tutor vs. Substitute Tutor?

-Full Time Tutor would be expected to provide tutoring twice a week for a 12 week period.
-Substitute Tutors would be expected to be up to speed on class activities and lesson plans and be able to step in for Full Time Tutor on short notice in cases where the Full Time Tutor is not able to make a class.
+Full Time Tutor would be expected to provide tutoring twice a week for a 12 week session.
+Substitute Tutors would be expected to be up to speed on class activities and lesson plans and be able to step in for a Full Time Tutor on short notice in cases where the Full Time Tutor is not able to make a class.